 Remove the pan from heat and let it stand, covered, for about 5 more minutes.
 After five more minutes, drain any excess water or vegetable broth from the pan.

 Next, melt the butter or margarine in a large skillet over medium heat.
 Sautee the mushrooms, onions and peppers until the onions are clear and soft.
+Remove from heat.